 Tourism is recognised as a major generator of income and seasonal employment in the District and therefore of considerable importance to its economy.
-This group of policies confirms the significance the Council places on safeguarding existing levels of holiday accommodation; on improving its quality and enabling its adaptation to meet changing demands, and on creating new holiday accommodation and tourist facilities in new or existing buildings, particularly where these would help extend the tourist season.
+This group of policies confirms the significance the Council places on safeguarding existing levels of holiday accommodation, on improving its quality and enabling its adaptation to meet changing demands, and on creating new holiday accommodation and tourist facilities in new or existing buildings, particularly where these would help extend the tourist season.
+Of over-riding concern is that the holiday character and atmosphere that exists in resorts like Dawlish should not be harmed or undermined.

-Like many other coastal and inland settlements in Teignbridge, Bovey Tracey has increasingly become a centre for day visitors.
+Like many other coastal resorts, Dawlish has increasingly become a centre for day visitors.
 The Council believes, therefore, that an attractive environment for residential, commercial and holiday activities is essential to its future prosperity.
 At the same time it is now recognised that heritage assets and the character and quality of places are an increasingly important element of the tourism industry.